Daniel P. Franke, Ph.D.

 Articles: In Progress

 - “Cavalry to 1500.”
-For Oxford Bibliographies: Military History.
+Solicited annotated bibliography for Oxford Bibliographies: Military History.
 Edited by Dennis Showalter.
-Due December 2015.
+Due December 2015. ~Surveys global scholarship on pre-modern cavalry.

 - “Primary Sources in Medieval Military History.”
-For Primary Sources in Military History.
+Solicited chapter for Primary Sources in Military History.
 Edited by Brian R. Price.
-Due December 2015.
+Due December 2015. ~Provides an overview of the state of the scholarship and major methodological issues surrounding the analysis and application of medieval source material to warfare.

 - “Prowess and Privilege: Robert Ufford, Earl of Suffolk, and the Reality of Chivalry in 14th-Century England.”
 In Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Under contract with Brill.
 Due in print, 2016.